100 Notable alumni of

 -

-Lang Lang is a Chinese pianist who has performed with leading orchestras in China, North America, Europe, and elsewhere.
-Active since the 1990s, he was the first Chinese pianist to be engaged by the Berlin Philharmonic, the Vienna Philharmonic and some top American orchestras.
-A Chicago Tribune music critic called him "the biggest, most exciting young keyboard talent I have encountered in many a year of attending piano recitals".
-Lang is considered by many as one of the most accomplished classical musicians of modern time.
+Lang Lang is a Chinese classical pianist.
+He has performed with major orchestras around the world and appeared at many leading concert halls.
+Active since the 1990s, he was the first Chinese pianist to be engaged by the Berlin Philharmonic, the Vienna Philharmonic and many of the top American orchestras.
+In 2000, a Chicago Tribune music critic called him "the biggest, most exciting young keyboard talent I have encountered in many a year of attending piano recitals."

 -